RegicidalBomb/CYNHUD/README.md

 # CYNHUD
-> A Titanfall 2 + Northstar mod that adds an easily customizable message to your HUD, with the default message as a Cyn reference.
+> A Titanfall 2 + Northstar mod that adds an easily customizable (through Mod Settings) message to your HUD.
+The default message is a Cyn reference.
 ## Why?
 > "Science isn't about WHY, it's about WHY NOT." - Cave Johnson